jleugeri/EventFiltering.jl/README.md

 `freeze`ing the `FilteredEventTrain` first can speed up the process a lot -- in particular if the filter is truncated to a small `max_range`.

 Basic plotting of `(Filtered)EventTrain`s is provided via a `Plots` user recipe.

+### Convolutions of event trains
+`(Filtered)EventTrain`s can be convolved as well.
+This can be useful for composing complex, structured event sequences.

 ## Usage examples: